rbind/b-rodrigues.github.com/index.md

 ---
 {% include JB/setup %}
 Welcome to my page.
-If you are one of my students, you're probably interested in the Teachings and Software pages.
-If you're a fellow PhD candidate, maybe my Research will be of interest to you.
-If you wish to contact me, you'll find all the information you need on the Contact page.
+If you are one of my students, you're probably interested in the [Teachings](/pages/Teachings.html) and [Software](/pages/software.html) pages.
+If you're a fellow PhD candidate, maybe my [Research](/pages/Research.html) will be of interest to you.
+If you want to email me, click on the red envelope at the top-right corner of the page.
+You can also follow me on [identi.ca](www.identi.ca/brodrigues).

 ## Blog